 Compliance with the GDPR can also be compromised without any involvement from hackers.
 Have you ever accidentally sent an email to the wrong contact?
 Did it contain any personal or sensitive information?

 The ICO imposed a fine of £120,000 on a local authority as a result of three data breaches, all involving emails.
 One of these breaches saw a member of staff sharing the personal data of 241 people simply by entering the wrong address.
 An easy mistake to make but with serious repercussions for your GDPR compliance.

 Email archiving also poses problems in relation to an individual’s ‘right to erasure’, where companies have an obligation to remove all their personal data if there is no compelling reason for its storage or future processing.

 Of course, there are many encrypted solutions.
 However they can be complicated to set up and if sender and recipient don’t have compatible systems, problems may still arise.

 The GDPR doesn’t have to be the stuff of nightmares

 This may all seem incredibly daunting and scary.
 But it really doesn’t have to be.
 There are simple ways to communicate sensitive and personal information without risking your compliance and obligations.

-View My Doc, part of Datagraphic’s Aceni suite of SaaS applications, hosts documents in a secure, online environment as an alternative to emailing document attachments.
+Datagraphic’s document automation solution, Aceni, hosts documents in a secure, online environment as an alternative to emailing document attachments.
 You define how long a document is visible and can authorise for it to be withdrawn at any time.
 Making GDPR compliance and ‘Right to be Forgotten’ requests simple.